Grand Master

 Mr. Chew's ambition was to be able to travel to different countries, conduct karate classes, when he reaches the age of 80, rather than to spent his time amazing a fortune.
 A English proverb says that "the man proposes and God disposes", seems that this proverb was aptly applicable in his case.
 He fell ill by a paralytic attack on 4th February 1995 and breathed his last on 18th July 1997 at the age of 76 years at Malaysia.

-© BUDOKAN KARATE-DO INDIA - Terms of Use & Privacy Policy
+© BUDOKAN KARATE-DO INTERNATIONAL- Terms of Use & Privacy Policy